microsoft/xlang/design_notes/XDN11 - Error handling.md

 language error by the consuming projection and is available to be logged and captured.
 If the consumer propagates the error, the error may end up traveling to another xlang projected component before reaching the failure point.
-To facilitate diagnosing these failures, xlang allows any producing projections which the error propagates through to append additional error context captured by that language to the existing xlang error info.
-The information together show how the error propagated and resulted in a failure.
+To facilitate diagnosing these failures, xlang allows any producing projections that the error propagates through to append additional error context captured by that language to the existing xlang error info.
+The information together shows how the error propagated and resulted in a failure.

 ![Error origination diagram](XDN11_origination_diagram.png)
-Diagram highlighting error handling of a C# app calling a Python API which calls a Java API that results in an error.
+Diagram highlighting the error handling of a C# app calling a Python API that calls a Java API that results in an error.

 ## Guidance for Projection Authors